tajfutas/sicounter/index.md

 * _TR_:
   This counts the punches of auto send control staions (Clear, Check, Start, Control, Finish).
   The types of the stations are ignored by this counter which result no distinction between the punches on different station types.
+  If you want separate the counters by station types or by other aspect then you have to start multiple SICOUNTER instances.

 * _IN_:
   This counts the inserts into Read Out stations.